‘People who meet, in this romantic setting

 Are so hypnotized by the lovely Evening summer breeze Warbling of a meadowlark Moonlight in Vermont’

 The Blackburn and Suessdorf standard softly serenades as a languid late afternoon summer sun greets us as we roll through the beautiful Green Mountains of Vermont.
-It has been a long 9-hour drive, and we are in the middle of Vermont ski country, in July and neither of us ski.
+It has been a long 9-hour drive, and we are in the middle of Vermont ski country, in July and neither of us skis.
 Our hotel’s website offers outdoor activities such as ‘romantic sleigh rides’ and ‘grab a pair of snowshoes’ but we have decided to discover the beauty of Vermont with the last waning days of a hot, dry summer and tour of the green, rural roads of small-town New England.
 Southern Vermont resorts offer a unique style of vacation and are completely different in early harvest ‘moonlight’ August than they are in the ‘icey finger waves’ of February.
 From hiking Vermont’s state parks or fishing and wildlife viewing to those simply craving quiet downtime or a ‘romantic setting’ long weekend at a luxury resort as we were, there is nothing like a summer vacation in Vermont.
-Enjoy some country luxury, indulge in some downtime, wander in the green.
-‘You and Me and moonlight in Vermont’: beautiful in any season.
+Enjoy some country luxury, indulge in some downtime, and wander in the green.
+‘You and Me and Moonlight in Vermont’: beautiful in any season.

 ‘Pennies in a stream, Falling leaves of a sycamore.’